Teaching Race: Pedagogy and Practice

 Arao, B., & Clemens, K. (2013).
 From safe spaces to brave spaces.
 The art of effective facilitation: Reflections from social justice educators, 135-150.

-Bandy, J., Harbin, M.B., Thurber, A. (unpublished).
-Teaching Race: Developing Students’ Cognitive and Affective Understanding of Race.
+Bandy, J., Harbin, M.B., Thurber, A. 2021.
+Teaching Race and Racial Justice: Developing Students’ Cognitive and Affective Understanding.
+Teaching & Learning Inquiry, 9 (1).